needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 * Aggregate assets based on a set of criteria
 * Create, read, update, and delete assets

-This section explains how to set up a basic scene and script to initialize and use the Unity Cloud Assets package with Asset Management.
-The script performs a basic search for all assets of the selected project and displays the results in a simple GUI.
+This section explains how to set up a basic scene and script to initialize and use the Unity Asset Manager SDK package with Asset Management.
+It performs a basic search for all assets of the selected project and displays the results in a simple GUI.

 ## Requirements

-To use Asset Management, you must have the following:
+To use Asset Management and manage assets, you must have a minimum role of:

-For downloading assets:
+* [**Manager**](https://docs.unity3d.com/docs-asset-manager/manual/manage-users.html) in the Unity Cloud Organization you belong to. <br/>
+OR
-* A minimum role of **Manager** in the Unity Cloud Organization you belong to OR a minimum role of **Asset Manager Contributor** in the Unity Cloud Project you belong to.
+* [**Asset Manager Viewer**](https://docs.unity3d.com/docs-asset-manager/manual/manage-users.html) in the Unity Cloud Project you belong to.

-For managing assets:

 ## Configure the package

-To configure the Unity Cloud Assets package, you must do the following:
+To configure the Unity Asset Manager SDK package, you must do the following:

 * Set up a Unity scene
-* Create an AssetManager
+* Create an `AssetManager`
-* Create the PlatformServices
+* Create the `PlatformServices`

 ### Set up a Unity scene

-To set up a Unity scene, perform the the following steps:
+To set up a Unity scene, perform the following steps:

 1. In your Unity project window, navigate to **Assets** > **Scenes**.
 2. Right-click the `Assets/Scenes` folder and navigate to **Create** > **Scene**.
 3. Name the new scene `AssetManagementExample`.